-Of the progress and genius of this scci, not only some of the fathers of the church give an account, but even a noted philosopher among the Heathens;† who writes professedly against them, though not a word against Christians as such; both making it his business to refute their absurd doctrines,-that the world was in its nature evil, and not made by God, but by some evil angel, &c.; and representing them as men of most immoral principles and practices; worse, both in respect of their notions and morals, than Epicurus himself.

-It appears, this sort of men did, in the apostle's days, not only set themselves with great art and industry, to pervert as many professors of Christianity as they could, but found means (as they might by their compliances with the Jews, who were then much spread, and numerously seated in sundry principal cities under the Roman power, and who were every where the bitterest enemies to Christianity) to raise persecution against them [whom] they could not pervert; which some passages seem to intimate in the epistle to the Galatians; (who, as that whole epistle shows, were much leavened by this sect, insomuch that the apostle is put to travail as in birth again to have Christ formed in them, and to reduce them back to sincere Christianity;) namely, that some leaders of this sect so set the people's minds even against the apostle himself, that he began to be reputed by them as an enemy, (Gal. iv.
-16,) and was persecuted under that notion, because he would not comply with them in the matter of circumcision, urged as an engagement to the whole law of Moses: "If I yet preach circumcision, why do I yet suffer persecution?
-Then is the offence of the cross ceased;" (Gal. v.
-11;) and that they were as mischievous as they could be to fellow-Christians on the same account, biting and devouring them that received not their corrupting additions to Christianity, as the circumstances of the text show.
-(Gal. v.
-15.)
+Of the progress and genius of this sect, not only some of the fathers of the church give an account, but even a noted philosopher among the heathers, who writes professedly against them (though not a word against christians as such) both making it his business to refute their absurd doctrines (that the world was in its nature evil, and not made by God, but by some evil angel, &c.) and representing them as men of most immoral principles and practices; worse, both in respect of their notions and morals, than Epicurus himself.
+It appears this sort of men did, in the apostles' days, not only set themselves, with great art and industry, to pervert as many professors of Christianity as they could, but found means (as they might by their compliances with the jews, who were then much spread, and numerously seated in sundry principal cities under the Roman power, and who were every where the bitterest enemies to Christianity) to raise persecution against those whom they could not pervert, which some passages seem to intimate in the epistle to the Galatians (who, as that whole epistle shews, were much leavened by this sect, insomuch that the apostle is put to travel as in birth again, to have Christ formed in them, and to reduce them back to sincere Christianity,) namely, that some leaders of this sect, so set the people's minds even against the apostle himself, that he began to be reputed by them as an enemy, (chap.
+4. 16.) and was persecuted under that notion, because he would not comply with them in the matter of circumcision (urged as an engagement to the whole law of Moses,) chap.
+5. 11.
+If I yet preach circumcision, why do I yet suffer persecution? then is the offence of the cross ceased.
+And that they were as mischievous as they could be, to fellow-christians, on the same account, biting and devouring them that received not their corrupting additions to Christianity, as the circumstances of the text shew, ver.
+15.